-Use less or low-salt detergent products
+Use low-salt detergent products

 Research shows that significant amounts of salt come from household detergents and cleaners; consider using liquid and low-salt products.

-Water Softener Efficiency
+Improve Water Softener Efficiency

 Limit Garbage Disposal Usage